LandOfTheRair/landoftherair.github.io/_docs/creators/map-making.md

 These must be on the "OpaqueDecor" layer, and must have the type "SecretWall".

+#### Passable Walls

+These must be on the "OpaqueDecor" layer, and must have the type "PassableWall".

 #### Event Sources

 These must be on the "Interactables" layer, and must have the type "EventSource".